Let’s continue our survey of the top 10 things you’d be crazy not to know about our growing mental problem.

 “Nonetheless,” he says, “American psychos have always enjoyed a God-given right to commit themselves—whether to normals or to fellow inmates—’til death do them part, for better or worse and without apology.”

-He also points optimistically to the affirmative-action job schemes in which employers agree to pick the candidate who’s off his or her trolley ahead of an equally qualified, on-trolley applicant.
-Compliant organizations are entitled, by law, to display the globally-recognized sign: ‘You don’t have to be crazy to work here… but it helps.’
+He also points optimistically to new affirmative-action job schemes in which employers agree to pick the candidate who’s off his or her trolley ahead of an equally qualified, on-trolley applicant.
+Compliant organizations are entitled, by law, to display the globally-recognized sign: ‘You don’t have to be crazy to work here… but it helps!!‘

-“If you see that sticker in a cubicle,” he explains, “you’re in a workplace that upholds the principles of reverse stigmatization.”
+“If you see that poster in a cubicle,” he explains, “you’re in a workplace that upholds the principles of reverse stigmatization.”

 But achieving the coveted certification is no mean feat, Lewandowsky adds.

-Such initiatives are all well and good, but aren’t they just gestures?
-How high can an openly geschmoilt man or woman really rise—I wonder—in today’s society?
+Such initiatives are all well and good, I ask, but aren’t they just gestures?
+How high can an openly geschmoilt man or woman really rise in today’s society?